yorevs/homesetup/README.md

 Your old dotfiles (.bash*) will be backed up using '.orig' suffix and sent to ~/.hhs folder.

-#### 1.2 Remote installation ( Directly from GitHub )
+#### 1.2 Remote installation

-Use the following command to clone and install the HomeSetup.
+You can install HomeSetup directly from GitHub.
+To do that use the following command to clone and install:

 `#> curl -o- https://raw.githubusercontent.com/yorevs/homesetup/master/install.bash | bash`